 Vulnerability in Citrix ADC and Gateway: If you run Citrix in your network, this is a must-read

-As you may be aware, Citrix released an article in December 2019 identifying a path traversal flaw in Citrix Application Delivery Controller (ADC) and Gateway.
+As you may be aware, Citrix released an article last month identifying a path traversal flaw in Citrix Application Delivery Controller (ADC) and Gateway.
 This flaw, labeled CVE-2019-19781, places any corresponding system at risk of attack, allowing unauthenticated users to potentially gain remote code execution.